-We invite you to contribute to a Special Thematic Session on Human Movement Analysis for the design and evaluation of technologies helping people with special needs, to be held at the ICCHP 2020 – International Conference on Computers Helping People with Special Needs (https://www.icchp.org/).
+We are delighted to announce our Special Thematic Session on Human Movement Analysis for the design and evaluation of assistive devices and interactive systems, to be held at the Virtual ICCHP 2020 – International Conference on Computers Helping People with Special Needs (https://www.icchp.org/).

 The evaluation of prototypes and systems often takes completion time and accuracy as success criteria.
 This usually involves how the user uses their pointing device or text entry system, and therefore the movements they make to be able to use them.
 Human Movement analysis can make an important contribution to the design and evaluation of user interfaces for digital applications.

 Some experiments study the users’ movements by tracking and analyzing body postures and movements performed by the participants [1–3].
 In the context of motor or visual impairments, movement analysis takes on even more meaning.
 People with disabilities often have to adopt different movement strategies depending on their motor ability or their perception of the environment.
 Assessing and analyzing users’ movements opens several perspectives to design adapted devices and interfaces, as well as to evaluate the comfort of use and ergonomics of interactive technologies.

 This Special Thematic Session (STS) will discuss recent experience and contributions on Human Movement analysis for the design and evaluation of adapted user interfaces.
 The challenges in acquisition and analysis of data related to the Human Movement are many across different applications and can be referred in terms of

 - design evaluation (i.e. ergonomics, feedback),

 - machine processing (i.e. sensors, gesture recognition)